 Tarig is a numbers guy.
 He holds a degree in economics and has vast experience as a financial manager, but most importantly, as a refugee himself, he knows first-hand how refugees contribute to our bustling American economy.
 So, Tarig understands the importance of working closely with newly-arrived refugees on their monthly budgets and potential job opportunities within their first 90 days.

 Born in a refugee camp in Thailand, remembers fondly how her family received support when they arrived in the U.S., and she is passionate about providing the same help to others.
 She brings almost 2 years of experience working in social services, and speaks four languages: English, Karenni, Burmese and little bit of Karen.
-Lee loves that Omaha is a diverse, yet welcoming community and is thrilled to help others settle in after their arrival.
+In her role, Lee helps refugees find employment including applying for jobs, helping with interviews, and following up to make sure they have transportation.
+Lee’s work is very important in fulfiling our mission since finding employment is one of the most important factors in helping refugees become self-sufficient.

 Mary HeiR&P Caseworker